haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 defines them, in order to allow combining the `Rules` declared by two different libraries, as described in [§ Composing `SetupHooks`](#composing-setuphooks).
-The user-provided names for rules (`"r1"`, `"r2"`, `"r3"` above) are expected to be unique within the package that defines them (note that this is stronger than requiring uniqueness in the `static` block that contains them).
+The user-provided names for rules (`"r1"`, `"r2"`, `"r3"` above) are expected to be unique (within the scope of the label).
 (NB: we don't use `static` for each individual identifier, as these are often dynamically generated based on the result of an `IO` action, as above.)